devfraol/HTML-and-CSS-Basics/README.md

 Let's recall the problem statement and create a wireframe:

-> **Problem Statement**: Create a web page that showcases job listings for Jovian, including the following:
+> **Excercies**: Create a web page that showcases Cource listing for Exceed, including the following:
 >
 > - A navbar at the top showing the Exceed logo
 > - A header section displaying a picture and some relevant information